andremann/SKG-IF/docs/source/venues.rst

 Person
 ^^^^^^^^^
 :Description: The id of a :ref:`Person`.
-:Type:
+:Type: String
 :Use: Mandatory (1)

 Roles
 ^^^^^^^^^
-:Description:
+:Description: The roles of the :ref:`Person` contributing to the **Venue**.
-:Type: List of Strings representing the roles of the :ref:`Person` contributing to the **Venue**.
+:Type: List of Strings
 :Use: Mandatory (1)

 .. code-block:: json